Get the best tips for your career, job search and your life. Subscribe today (we send one email every 2 weeks)

 • Structured data and schema markup.
 These provide extra information about your web pages.
 This includes FAQs, ratings, reviews, and prices.
 Structured data can improve visibility and click-through rate on search results pages.

 • Mobile and voice optimization.
 These cater to the increasing mobile and voice search trends.
 Ensure your content is responsive, fast-loading, and easy to read and navigate on mobile devices.
+Use a responsive website builder to optimize your site for all devices and enhance user experience.
 Also, optimize your content for voice queries.
 These tend to be longer, more conversational, and more specific than text queries.

 • AI tools.
 These analyze and optimize your content by suggesting improvements in readability, grammar, tone, and more.
 They can also help you generate relevant headlines and meta descriptions to boost your SEO performance.